Back

 3. In Clearing

-It’s time to start calling the universities you are interested in using their dedicated Clearing hotlines.
+It’s time to start calling the universities you're interested in using their dedicated Clearing hotlines.

-Once you are connected to a Clearing adviser, you will be asked for your Clearing ID number and UCAS ID so they can access your details.
+Once you're connected to a Clearing adviser, you'll be asked for your Clearing ID number and UCAS ID so they can access your details.

 Be prepared to talk about yourself, your passions, and your career ambitions, as well as what interests you about the degree and the university.
 This is also your chance to ask any questions you might have.